CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 5 General/safehaven-5-account-operations.md

 ##### Password Recovery
 * If an incorrect password is used on an account ten or more times sequentially the account will be locked.
 * Once an account has been locked it must undergo a password change to unlock the account.
-* An account can be identified as locked in SafeHaven, under the users tab, the status will read `locked`.
+* An account can be identified as locked in SafeHaven, under the users tab, the status will read `Locked`.
 * Using SafeHaven the user password can be reset by the Administrator account.
 * Administrator password recovery requires access to the CMS via SSH.